 - 2 bird’s eye chilis

-- 1 tbsp. of sweet soy sauce (or 1 tbsp. of soy sauce plus 1 tbsp. of palm sugar)
+- 1 tablespoon sweet soy sauce or 1 tablespoon of soy sauce plus 1 tablespoon of palm sugar)

 - Prepare the marinade for the chicken.
 Process the ginger, garlic, chilis, shallots, oyster sauce and soy sauce to a paste.
 You can use a mortar and pestle, a blender or a food processor.